sfioritto/planningforaliens-old/escape-plan/pitch2.md

 You cherish the opportunity to create new features.

 A blank text editor window and empty bug tracking tools are like a splash of cold water after being lost in the desert for days.
 You feel a small spark of that joy you used to feel all the time as you type: `git init .`

+But these opportunities are rare and managers always squash your proposals for using new libraries, languages, frameworks, etc.

 Can you get a new job if you need it, or are your skills to rusty?
 ------------------------------